brainstormforce/header-footer-elementor/readme.txt

 1. After the layout is ready assign the layout as header or footer using the option `Select the type of template this is` (<a href="https://cloudup.com/clK2sPg9nXK+">screenshot</a>)

 == Frequently Asked Questions ==

-= Which themes are supported by this plugin? =

-1. <a href="https://wpastra.com/?utm_source=wp-repo&utm_campaign=header-footer-elementor&utm_medium=description&bsf=162">Astra</a> - The Fastest, Most Lightweight &amp; Customizable WordPress Theme.
-2. GeneratePress Theme.
-3. Genesis Theme (and should work with most of its child themes).
-4. OceanWP Theme.
-5. Beaver Builder theme.

 If you are a theme developer <a href="https://github.com/Nikschavan/header-footer-elementor/wiki/Adding-Header-Footer-Elementor-support-for-your-theme">here</a> is a quick tutorial on how you can add support for the Header Footer Elementor from your theme.